 FAQ

 Q: Can I drink alcohol in a private residence if I am under 18?
 A: While the law primarily focuses on public consumption, it is generally accepted that consuming alcohol in a private residence with the consent of a parent or guardian is not illegal.
-However, this is a complex area, and it is always best to exercise caution and responsible behavior.
+Still, this is a complex area, and it is always best to exercise caution and responsible behavior.

 Conclusion